-Broccoli, Ham and Swiss Crustless Quiche is so simple to throw to gather and definitely a stunner on the table.
-Fresh broccoli sautés with onion, mushroom, garlic and time and mixed into beaten eggs with Swiss cheese and cooked ham.
+Broccoli, Ham and Swiss Crustless Quiche is delicious and so simple to throw together.
+Fresh broccoli sautés with onion, mushroom, garlic and is mixed into beaten eggs with Swiss cheese and ham.
 Serves 6 in 1 hour.

 This Easter I plan to brunch.
 The girls are older so sleeping in is definitely a must, which also means a late and lazy breakfast is on the menu.
 In the past, I’ve usually made biscuits and gravy, but this year I’m making a quiche.
 Because with quiche you get SIDES and I love side dishes with breakfast.